Paraselenealete/gitskills/README.md

 # gitskills
 git learm
-Creatinh a new branch is quick
+Creatinh a new branch is quick & simple